Gen X, it's not too late to start investing in your 40s

 • Core portfolios on Endowus: Our Flagship Portfolios are built with best-in-class, low-cost funds from leading global fund managers.
 Select from a varying mix of equities and fixed income to suit your risk tolerance and return objectives — including 100% fixed income for very conservative investors, and 60% equities and 40% fixed income for those who want a balanced portfolio.

 • Satellite portfolios on Endowus: Our Satellite Portfolios are optimised, best-in-class portfolios designed by Endowus to target your favourite regions, themes, asset classes, and trends.
-Choose from six portfolios, including Technology and Global Real Estate.
+Choose from six portfolios, including Technology and Real Assets.

 Bond funds, dividend stocks and funds, or multi-asset income portfolios: